jlleongarcia/jlleongarcia/content/blog/ai-iGPU.md

 ### Big Thanks

-I am an using an **APU 2200g** to write this and yes, I came across a post on reddit who pointed to:
+I came across a post on reddit who pointed to:

 * This YT channel: <https://www.youtube.com/@tech-practice9805>
 * And this project: <https://agieverywhere.com/>

+I have tried this with a **APU 2200g**, also with 4600G and 5600G and it worked.

-Which resonates with the idea of this Site, FOSSEngineer and which tutorial have been helpful for me.
+This tutorial has also been helpful for me.

 **Thanks https://github.com/ttio2tech/agieverywhere** ❤️

 ### How to asign VRAM to an AMD GPU for AI?

 Generally, it depends on your Motherboard.

 You have to find **UMA Frame Buffer Side** option an enable it.

 https://www.youtube.com/shorts/xsvTEzTirlQ